Family seeks answers after police kill Texas woman at home

 Merritt said Jefferson’s family expects “a thorough and expedient investigation.”

 The Fort Worth Police Department said it released bodycam footage soon after the shooting to provide transparency, but that any “camera footage inside the residence” could not be distributed due to state law.
 However, the bodycam video released to media included blurred still frames showing a gun inside a bedroom at the home.
 It’s unclear if the firearm was found near the woman, and police have not said that the officer who shot her thought she had a gun.
-The police statement released Saturday made no mention of the weapon, and police did not immediately respond to a message seeking comment Sunday.
+The police statement released Saturday said only that officers who entered the residence after the shooting found a firearm.
+Police did not immediately respond to a message seeking comment Sunday.

-Democratic presidential candidate Bernie Sanders on Sunday called on the Justice Department to investigate.
+Democratic presidential candidate Sen. Bernie Sanders on Sunday called on the Justice Department to investigate.

 “The killings of unarmed Black Americans have got to end,” Sanders tweeted.
 “Atatiana Jefferson should be alive.”